EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 Version `v3.7.0` is the **Parity-Safe Rebuild** release.

-The release exists because previous state could claim or approach incremental sync while the indexed wallet and transaction population did not match the full explorer/network population. v3.7.0 rebuilds the state from a known deterministic anchor and adds explicit coverage accounting so this class of silent mismatch is not accepted as complete sync.
+Following the audit of the v3.6.0 incremental state, the project confirmed that portions of the indexed wallet and transaction population could diverge from the authoritative RPC data.
+Rather than patching the existing state, v3.7.0 rebuilds the entire authoritative SQLite state from a deterministic anchor and introduces explicit block-coverage and transaction-ledger verification so this class of mismatch cannot silently pass as a completed synchronization.

 Core v3.7.0 rebuild parameters: